Research

 • Chapkovski P.; Byrd N. (In preparation).
 Dual Processes and Dual Purposes: Overcoming Faulty Intuitions By Annotating Socratic Dialogue Transcripts.

-1. We clarify what does and does not help people think more reflectively.
+2. We show what does and does not help people think more reflectively.

-We are revealing that classic nudges or tweaks do not reliably get people to think more reflectively (e.g., Byrd 2024; Cullen, Byrd, Sharma, et al.), but that more natural and promising protocols like thought experiments (Byrd 2024) and Socratic dialogue (Cullen, Byrd, Chapkovski et al.).
-This insight may save resources and even lives when implemented in business, finance, healthcare, intelligence analysis, policymaking, etc.
+We are finding that relatively new nudges and tricks do not reliably help people think more reflectively (e.g., Byrd 2024; Cullen, Byrd, Sharma, et al.).
+We find better results from age-old practices like thought experiments (Byrd 2024) and Socratic dialogue (Cullen, Byrd, Chapkovski et al.).
+Fortunately, such reflective practices are easy to implement.
+So this insight may have positive implications for business, finance, healthcare, intelligence analysis, policymaking, and beyond.

 • Byrd N. Reflection-Philosophy Order Effects and Correlations: Aggregating and comparing results from mTurk, CloudResearch, Prolific, and undergraduate samples.
 Analysis.
 Forthcoming.
 DOI: 10.31234/osf.io/y8sdm